smatechnologies/ibm-i-agent-docs/docs/operations/components.md

 ---
 sidebar_label: 'Components'
 ---

 # Components

 ## Core Programs and Files

-A summary of the programs and files installed for the IBM i LSAM is available in [IBM i LSAM Programs and Files](../reference/programs-files.md).
+A summary of the programs and files installed for the IBM i LSAM is available in [LSAM Programs and Files](../reference/copying-files.md).

 ## Primary Server Jobs